jbx-protocol/juice-docs-v2/docs/api/data-structures/jbprojectmetadata.md

 #### Definition

 ```
+/**
+  @member content The metadata content.
+  @member domain The domain within which the metadata applies.
+*/
-struct JBPayParamsData {
+struct JBProjectMetadata {
-  // Metadata content.
   string content;
-  // The domain within which the metadata applies.
   uint256 domain;
 }
 ```

+* `content` is the metadata content.
+* `domain` is the domain within which the metadata applies.